Randy Arozarena Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.18).

-- The Royals have a 5.19 team ERA that ranks 28th across all MLB pitching staffs.
+- Royals pitchers combine to rank 18th in baseball in home runs surrendered (90 total, 1.2 per game).

-- Royals pitchers combine to give up 89 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The left-hander last pitched on Tuesday against the Detroit Tigers, when he went seven scoreless innings while giving up one hit.

-- The righty's last time out came on Monday against the Detroit Tigers, when he threw six innings, surrendering three earned runs while allowing six hits.
+- The 26-year-old has an ERA of 4.45, with 6.5 strikeouts per nine innings, in five games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.